schmlou/Course_Software_Development/README.md

 Contents
 - firstprojct/ — the start of learning java
 - monster_killer/ — a minigame we started
-- assignment_02/ — algorithm for wayfinding
+- assignment_02/ — algorithm for IDW (Inverse Distance Weighting)
 - LICENSE — project license
 - README.md — this file